 I decided to uplift my spirits with photography.

-Getting amazed with the precision cut stones and apsara carvings on the outer wall of Angkor Wat temple.
+Angkor Wat: Getting amazed with the precision cut stones and apsara carvings on the outer wall.

 The beautifully landscaped outer courtyard.
 I imagine animals probably lazying around during the prime years of Khmer empire.

 Bridges having fancy fencing.. now who wouldn’t like that?
 By the way they are holding a really lo..nnnn..gg 7 headed snake.

 I think mine and everyone’s favorite temple has to be Bayon.
 The giant faces of Bayon/ Jayavarnam VII with their gentle smiles are definitely enigmatic and lifted my spirits in the hot burning sun.

 So much so that I decided to pose to show off my dress at Bayon, Angkor Thom